Richard Gary Brautigan (January 30, 1935 ca. September 16, 1984) was an American writer. He enjoyed trout fishing.

 - Beige Prose: Crafted to the point of fine art.

 - I Have Boobs, You Must Obey!: In The Abortion, the hero falls in love with, literally, the World's Most Beautiful Woman.
-Everyone is mesmerized by her "Playboy-furniture" figure, and several people have died because of obsession with her body, whether they be Driven to Suicide due to being Not Good with Rejection or Distracted by the Sexy, starting when she was in the sixth grade.
-(She dislikes her body; she wanted to be a ballerina.)
+Everyone is mesmerized by Vida's "Playboy-furniture" figure, and several people have died because of obsession with her body, whether they be Driven to Suicide due to being Not Good with Rejection or Distracted by the Sexy, starting when she was in the sixth grade.

 - One-Paragraph Chapter

 - The Singularity: A 'soft' version is described in All Watched Over by Machines of Loving Grace.

 - So Beautiful, It's a Curse: Vida is literally the most beautiful woman on earth — by American standards.
 She's tall, slim, has "Playboy-furniture" legs and huge breasts.
 Inside, she is an elfin, delicate creature and wanted to be a ballerina, but instead became trapped in a body she feels is a "grotesque, awkward machine".
 Since she was eleven years old, the men around her have imploded simply from being in her presence.
 They're so distracted by her that they have car crashes or fall downstairs; they commit suicide because she won't go out with them.
 She writes a book about what it's really like to have the perfect body, decides to donate it to a mysterious library filled with books no one reads, and there she meets the librarian who, though enchanted by her beauty, is not driven insane by it, and is actually able to listen to her story.

 - World's Most Beautiful Woman: Vida in The Abortion.